-- The owner's and general contractor's certification to determine compliance with laws prohibiting discrimination in employment and that they hire affirmatively - The extent to which bids from Black, Indigenous, and people of color-owned Business Enterprises and Women Owned Business Enterprises are solicited; such solicitations and results must be documented - The demographic make-up of the contractor and subcontractor's workforces
+- The extent to which bids from BIPOCBE/WBEs are solicited; such solicitations and results must be documented - The demographic make-up of the contractor and subcontractor's workforces

-State and federal regulations direct that all affirmative steps be taken to ensure that Black, Indigenous, and people of color-owned Business Enterprises and Women Owned Business Enterprises are used when possible.
+State and federal regulations direct that all affirmative steps be taken to ensure that BIPOCBE/WBEs are used when possible.
 Outreach to Black, Indigenous, and people of color and women must be conducted and documented, and that documentation must be provided to Minnesota Housing for contracts in excess of \$25,000.

-To demonstrate compliance with Minnesota Housing's affirmative contract compliance requirements, owners must identify contracts bid on by Black, Indigenous, and people of color-owned and women-owned businesses using the Minnesota Housing Contract Compliance Activity Report.
+To demonstrate compliance with Minnesota Housing's affirmative contract compliance requirements, owners must identify contracts bid on by Black, Indigenous, and people of colorowned and women-owned businesses using the Minnesota Housing Contractor Compliance Activity Report.
 This Minnesota Housing report is a data collection tool to be included in bidding documents.
 All contractors and sub-contractors providing bids must complete and submit this form.

-Minnesota Housing reserves the right to require that work is rebid affirmatively if the agency determines there is insufficient solicitation from Black, Indigenous, and people of color and female contractors.
-Refer to the Multifamily Division Black, Indigenous, and People of Color-owned Business Enterprise and Women-owned Business Enterprise Compliance Guide for more information, including hiring goals for specific geographic areas.
+Minnesota Housing reserves the right to require that work is rebid affirmatively if the agency determines there is insufficient solicitation from Black, Indigenous, and people of color and women contractors.
+Refer to the Multifamily Division Black, Indigenous, and People of Colorowned Business Enterprise and Women-owned Business Enterprise Compliance Guide for more information, including hiring goals for specific geographic areas.